MicrosoftDocs/office-developer-client-docs.pt-BR/docs/visio/subject-function.md

 ---
 # <a name="subject-function"></a>Função SUBJECT

-Retorna o texto do campo **assunto** das propriedades de um documento.
+Retorna o texto do **campo Assunto** das propriedades de um documento.

 ## <a name="syntax"></a>Sintaxe